BitcoinAndLightningLayerSpecs/lsp/LSPS1/README.md

 | Idempotent      | Yes        |

 `lsps1.info` is the entrypoint for each client using the API.
 It lists the supported versions of the API and all options in a dictionary.

+- The LSP SHOULD NOT change the values in `lsps1.info` more than once per day.

+> **Rationale Change frequency** The LSP should not change values in `lsps1.info` too frequently.
+Lightning Explorer may scrape these values and provide an overview of all LSPs.
+If the values change too frequently, the Lightning Explorer may not be able to keep up with the changes.
+Changing them a maximum of once a day gives explorer enough time to scrape.
+Once a day has been chosen as it is a similar rate-limit that core-lightning puts on the lightning gossip.

 The client MUST call `lsps1.info` first.

 **Request** No parameters needed.